 The profile of the horse (when viewed from the side), should be vertical, or deviated slightly in front of the vertical (ie: nose leading slightly).

 On a “long frame”, the centre of the neck may be higher than the poll, and should be a smooth even arch with, again, the face in vertical profile.
-(See the bay, pictured below.)
+(See the palomino, pictured right.)

 This carriage can be anywhere from very mild and discrete to severe, but to any degree is arguably a detriment to healthy carriage.